Privacy Policy

 What Gemini returns

-Gemini returns a structured JSON object containing the extracted fields.
-The used fields are stored locally as part of your expense record.
-The unused fields (cashier name, phone, tax ID, payment method, tip) are stored in the local receipt record only and are not surfaced anywhere in the app.
+Gemini returns a structured JSON object containing only the extracted fields.
+These are stored locally as part of your expense record.
+No additional fields are requested or returned.

 Batch OCR

 When you queue multiple receipts for batch processing, images are stored locally on your device first (in an app-managed directory).
 They are uploaded to the Google Gemini Batch API when processing begins — either immediately when a connection is available, or deferred to WiFi (WiFi-only mode is on by default).
 The batch job is tracked by a job ID, and results are downloaded when processing completes.
-Local queue images are deleted once saved to your expense record or after a 7-day TTL.
+Uploaded input images are stored in Google Gemini's file storage and expire automatically per Google's file storage TTL policy (approximately 48 hours according to Google's Batch API documentation).
+The app does not explicitly retain input images after processing.
+Local queue images are deleted once you save or dismiss the receipt.
+If receipts sit unprocessed for 7 days, the app sends a reminder notification.

 Data retention by Google